animus-vox/posts/post-intro-to-foss-eng.md

 after which you may be asked to make additional changes to your contribution - perhaps you've missed something, or simply didn't know better, and it's the reviewers job to find it, and inform you.
 Some back-and-forth of committing changes and getting re-reviewed, until, finally...

-Your contribution would be *accepted*.
+Your contribution is *accepted*.
 At this point, you deserve to be congratulated, you're now officially a contributor!
 Take a moment for yourself, process this achievement.

-Now you can do this again :)
+Now, you're free to choose a new issue, or even a new project.
+Hopefully, you'll find that with every issue solved, both you and the project improve.